-Love cooking with clams?
-Then try out a Portuguese classic of pork and clambs or porco a alentejana!
+Then you should also try out another delicious clam dish: Portuguese classic of pork and clams or porco a alentejana!

 Love fresh clams?
-Then you'll adore these beans and clams with white wine...
+Then you will adore these beans and clams with white wine...
 A delicious combo!

 - 16 fresh clams